thewarpaint/eduardogarcia.xyz/_posts/2022-02-13-building-wordle-from-scratch-part-i.md

 - `N` is not present in the answer (black square)

-It's a bit tedious to analyse the result this way, so let's write a function to have a first graphical approximation of the evaluation result.
+It's a bit tedious to analyse the result this way, so let's write a function to have a first visual approximation of the evaluation result.

 ```js
 /**